Language

 3. Avoid small claims

 Claims stay on your file and act as red flags for insurance companies.
 The more you have, the higher your rate.
-So if you’re considering making a claim, ask yourself whether you could afford to pay it out of pocket.
+So if you’re considering making a claim (like a cracked windshield), ask yourself whether you could afford to pay it out of pocket.
 If you can, do so.

 4. Avoid claims, period (when possible)